Swelling after lens replacement. Rehabilitation after cataract removal

 • secondary cataract.

 These complications appear in 1.5%.
-And this means that most operations are successful and none of the above pathologies will disturb the patient.
+This means that most operations are successful and none of the above pathologies will disturb the patient.

 Characteristics of early complications after surgery

-Very often, patients after a surgical procedure feel discomfort and do not dare to tell the doctor about it during the examination.
-Because of this, problems arise that can cause significant damage to vision.
+Very often, patients feel discomfort after a surgical procedure and do not dare to tell the doctor about it during the examination.
+This causes problems that can cause significant damage to vision.

-Sometimes it happens that even 3-6 months after the replacement of the lens, complications occur in the eye:
+Sometimes it happens that even 3-6 months after replacing the lens, complications occur in the eye:

-Even after phacoemulsification, vision problems can occur.
-The risk of getting them is very small.
-You should never be silent about the discomfort you experience.
-After all, experienced professionals will help eliminate it.
-And then there will be no
+Even after phacoemulsification, vision problems may occur.
+The risk of getting them is very low.
+You should never remain silent about the discomfort you experience.
+After all, experienced specialists will help eliminate it.
+And then it won't arise

-The cornea, the most convex part of the visual apparatus, is responsible for the light-refracting function and is an integral part of the perception of environmental information.
+The cornea, the most convex part of the visual apparatus, is responsible for the light-refracting function and is an integral part of the perception of surrounding information.

 Corneal edema is a common phenomenon that occurs for various reasons.
-With edema, the patient experiences a lot of discomfort.
-The surrounding objects seem blurry to him, the focus is blurred.
-In this article, you will learn about the causes and symptoms, as well as methods for treating corneal edema.
+With edema, the patient experiences a lot of unpleasant sensations.
+The surrounding objects seem blurry to him, the focus blurs.
+In this article, you will learn about the causes and symptoms, as well as treatment methods for corneal edema.

 The cornea of the eye is the main component of the refractive system.
 This convex-concave lens, which is no more than one millimeter thick, has 6 transparent layers.

-The cornea not only refracts light, but also protects the eyes from negative external influences, such as dust particles floating in the air.
-With high sensitivity, the cornea saves the eye from clogging by closing the eyelashes, as well as washing out particles with tear fluid.
-With the development of the lesion, its properties change, light transmission decreases, photophobia develops, vision is significantly reduced, especially in the morning and evening hours.
+The cornea not only refracts light, but also protects the eyes from negative external influences, for example, from dust particles floating in the air.
+Having high sensitivity, the cornea saves the eye from clogging by closing the eyelashes, as well as washing away particles with tear fluid.
+As the lesion develops, its properties change, light transmission decreases, photophobia develops, and vision decreases significantly, especially in the morning and evening hours.

-As a result of the pathological process, edema in the cornea can contribute to the destruction of the corneal layer substance, and then to its necrosis.
+As a result of the pathological process, edema in the cornea can contribute to the destruction of the substance of the corneal layer, and then to its necrosis.

 Causes